Find Art and Design Schools

 Geographic Diversity

-Real Estate Development appeals to people across the globe.
-About 4.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Real Estate Development.
+About 3.6% of those with this major are international students.

 Salaries According to BLS